-Tip 1: Increase level of visibility during the day
+Tip 1: Increase visibility during the day

-Tip 2: Reflective clothing during dusk
+Tip 2: Reflective clothing at dusk

-Tip 3: Make sure your lights work
+Tip 3: Working lights

 Tip 5: Wear a helmet